Why Stator Earth Fault Protection is required for a Generator?

 Generator Earthing Methods:

 It is important to know the method of Earthing used for the given Generator.
 Based on the Earthing method only we can provide the necessary protection.
-Following are the various Earthing methods and protections offered.
+The following are the various Earthing methods and protections offered.

 Low Impedance Earthing: (50/51N)